SanjeetPrajapati/100-Days-Coding-Challenge/readme.md

 day 10 : a readme file added

 day 11 : PROMPT command in js  , sum using some inbuilt function ( alert , confirm ...)

+day 12 : CALCULATOR BY CPP USING SWITCH CASE